Kushal-55/aws_code_challenge/Exercise 1/readme.md

 Enter this in the command line for code execution:

-python main.py --year 'year' --city 'city'
+python main.py -year 'year' -city 'city'